stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-the-power-of-pairing.md

 *It can be _very_ buggy.
 I’ve found it works best when the person who needs to edit remotely does so through their browser rather than their own VSCode.

-## Pair programming as a engineering manager
+## Pair programming as an engineering manager
-Bringing it back to the post title.
-I feel as a manager it's an ideal way to support your team with their progression.
-As I've coded less at work over the last few years I'm not as sharp as I was BUT through pairing I'm away to work one-on-one with someone and focus on giving higher level support.
-I might not know the exact answer but I can bring along my debugging skills and core programming experience.
-For instance last week I was working with one of my team on a unit test for a componet.
-I couldn't remeber the exact syntax I needed to allow Jest to mock the feature.
-I was able to go over simplyingygin the code and making it more testable so we didn't have to create a complexed mock.
+Bringing it back to the post title, I believe that as a manager, pair programming is an ideal way to support your team’s growth.
+Over the past few years, I’ve been coding less at work, so I’m not as sharp as I once was.
+However, through pairing, I can work one-on-one with team members and provide higher-level support.
+I might not always know the exact solution, but I can offer my debugging skills and core programming experience.

+For example, last week I paired with a team member on a unit test for a component.
+I couldn’t recall the exact Jest syntax needed to mock a feature, but I was able to suggest ways to simplify the code and make it more testable, allowing us to avoid creating a complex mock.

 ## Conclusion
 If you have any comments/feedback/questions on this article please get in touch!
-I'd love to know if you use pair programming and how you find it.
+I’d love to hear if you use pair programming and how you find it.